 Even though this method is by far the cheapest option, the downside is that mirrored settings can become dull once they are damaged.
 Unless the center stone is completely dismounted from the setting, damage incurred to the mirror finish cannot be repaired without unobstructed access.

-Having side diamonds can create a leading edge that draws attention towards the center of the ring.
+Having side diamonds can create a leading edge that draws attention from the hand towards the center of the ring.
 This also helps make the ring look more extravagant and adds multiple dimensions of sparkle to the main diamond.

 To create a larger looking center stone, you can also choose a setting that uses less prongs to hold the diamond in the mounting.
 For example, a 6 prong setting would create more metal coverage on the diamond compared to a 4 prong setting.